DragonTigress/DragonTigress/README.md

-- 👋 Hi, I’m Melanie Johnson
+- 👋 Hi, I’m Melanie Hernandez
 - 👀 I’m interested in developing software
-- 🌱 I’m currently impoving my skills in Python.
+- 🌱 I’m currently impoving my skills in C#.
 - 💞️ I’m looking to collaborate on teams and developing software.
 -